Some surprising news came out a few weeks ago that Microsoft was canceling their book scanning and search program.

 Continue reading “Google’s Virtual Bookshelf Plans?”

 Web pages can contain a lot of information about various types of objects such as products, people, papers, organizations, and so on.
-Information about those objects may be spread out on different pages, at different sites.
+Information about those objects may be spread out on different pages, at different sites, in different blocks of those pages.

 One page might display a journal article, and another page could be the homepage for the author of that article.